 The cost of the license is $30.00 payable in cash or check drawn on a Virginia bank.
 You may also pay by credit card, however a 2% convenience fee is charged for this service.
 Certified copies may be ordered and paid for at the time of application for an additional fee of $2.00 per copy.

-Our office is open weekdays from 8 AM to 4 PM.
+Marriage licenses are issued weekdays from 8 AM to 4 PM.
 We are not open on weekends or on state or federal holidays.
 Although there is no waiting period to use your license you should not wait until the last day before your planned wedding to obtain your license as the courthouse is subject to close for emergencies at any time without advance notice.

 All persons, bags and packages entering the courthouse are subject to search by court security and you will be required to pass through an x-ray scanner upon entry.